Best green investment platforms UK: what to check before choosing

 Can I hold the investments in an ISA or SIPP?
 For many UK investors, wrapper availability is a practical first filter.

 What are the all-in fees?
-Add platform fee, fund charges, dealing fees and FX fees.
+Add platform fee, fund charges, dealing fees and FX (foreign exchange) fees.
 A green portfolio with high total costs needs to justify them.

 Can I see the actual holdings?
 A platform should make it easy to reach fund factsheets, top holdings, sector weights and sustainability disclosures.